Affordable Care Act (ACA)

 What is the Affordable Care Act (ACA)?

 The Affordable Care Act (ACA), also called Obamacare, is a healthcare reform law designed to make health insurance more affordable and accessible for Americans.
-It created the Health Insurance Marketplace and expanded protections for consumers.
+It created the Health Insurance Marketplace and expanded important protections for consumers.

 Can I get health insurance if I have a pre-existing condition?